VulpesDust/luaxmlparser/README.md

 ## License

-This project is released under the Unlicense.
-You are free to use, modify, and distribute the code as you see fit.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.